outcomesinsights/conceptql/doc/spec.md

 ```

 #### Numeric Value Comparison
-Acts like any other binary node.
+Acts like any other binary operator.
 L and R streams, joined by person.
 Any L that pass comparison go downstream.
 R is thrown out.
 Comparison based on result row's value column.

 - Less than
 - Less than or equal